sourdoughbrett/Bot_Brie_Starter/docs/Environment_Setup.md

 # **Environment Setup**

-This guide provides step-by-step instructions to set up your development environment using the Anaconda distribution.
+This guide provides step-by-step instructions to set up your development environment using the Anaconda distribution and Spyder IDE.

 However, you are free to use any IDE or environment that suits your preferences, such as **VS Code**, **PyCharm**, or **Jupyter Notebook**, as long as you ensure compatibility with Python 3.10 or higher and install the required dependencies.